IBM-Blockchain-Archive/marbles/utils/obc-js/README.md

 	}

 ### obc.block_stats(id, [callback])
 Get statsitics on a particular block in the chain.
-Example:
+Example Response:

 	{
 		"transactions": [